 - i.
-Support local efforts to develop renewable, distributed energy sources including but not limited to environmentally and appropriately scaled biomass, solar, and wind, while ensuring projects and their supporting infrastructure (i.e. transmission lines, pipes lines, towers, service roads) does not degrade the County's quality of life, natural or visual resources, water or essence and history. - ii.
-Continue to support geothermal power production that is environmentally sustainable and doesn't negatively affect local domestic water supplies. - Support Devils Postpile National Monument legislative requests Support legislation to authorize a boundary adjustment request, and to designate a portion of the Middle Fork San Joaquin River as Wild & Scenic, as described in Devils Postpile National Monuments 2015 Management Plan. - m.
-Support endangered species regulation Support a balanced approach to the implementation of endangered species regulation with impacts to the rural economy and communities of Mono County.
+Support sustainable fishing Support the funding of efforts to enhance the fish population in Mono County including sustainable fishing, ongoing fish stocking, education for proper catch and release practices, protection of spawning waterways, and support of the California Department of Fish and Wildlife stocking of diploid trout in allowable waters. - j.
+Support the control of invasive species Support control and mitigation for the spread of invasive species to protect, conserve, and restore public and private lands. - k.
+Support biomass project development Support legislation that encourages the US Forest Service (USFS) and Bureau of Land Management (BLM) to continue actively promoting and assisting with biomass project development. - Support alternative energy - Support local efforts to develop renewable, distributed energy sources including but not limited to environmentally and appropriately scaled biomass, solar, and wind, while ensuring projects and their supporting infrastructure (i.e. transmission lines, pipes lines, towers, service roads) does not degrade the County's quality of life, natural or visual resources, water or essence and history; - ii.
+Continue to support geothermal power production that is environmentally sustainable and doesn't negatively affect local domestic water supplies. - m.
+Support Devils Postpile National Monument legislative requests Support legislation to authorize a boundary adjustment request, and to designate a portion of the Middle Fork San Joaquin River as Wild & Scenic, as described in Devils Postpile National Monuments 2015 Management Plan. - n.
+Support endangered species conservation Support a balanced approach to the implementation of endangered species regulation with impacts to the rural economy and communities of Mono County.
 Mono County is fortunate to have a rich natural heritage that should be conserved, and it supports the need to protect and recover imperiled species.
-These conservation measures must be weighed and balanced against impacts to the fragile tourism and recreation-based rural economy and local communities, and every effort must be made to protect private property rights and avoid detrimental impacts to county residents. - n.
-Support sage grouse conservation Ensure funding commitments are met and honored by federal agencies, and support continued participation in the collaborative process to address Bi-State Sage Grouse conservation efforts.
+These conservation measures must be weighed and balanced against impacts to the fragile tourism and recreation-based rural economy and local communities, and every effort must be made to protect private property rights and avoid detrimental impacts to county residents. - o.
+Support sage grouse conservation Mono County appreciates the US Fish and Wildlife Service's strong support of the multi-party, collaborative Bi-State Sage grouse conservation effort, including addressing the threat posed by the Los Angeles Department of Water and Power's (LADWP's) dewatering of Long Valley and ensuring funding commitments are met and honored by federal agencies Ultimately, continuation of the collaborative partnership, strengthened by cooperative engagement by LADWP, would be the ideal outcome to warrant a new decision not to list the species under the federal Endangered Species Act.
+If the bird is listed, the result could be an additional regulatory burden with devasting impacts to our agricultural and recreational activity-based economy.